 So what now?

-Now I’m left with overwhelming joy and gratitude that my God loves me so much that He won’t allow anything in the way of our love relationship.
+Following an intense season of trials and such vivid reminders of God’s love, I’m left with overwhelming joy and gratitude that my God loves me so much that He won’t allow anything in the way of our love relationship.

 “Indeed, I count everything as loss